-U.S. has plan to dismantle North Korea nuclear program within a year - Bolton
+U.S. has plan to dismantle North Korea nuclear programme within a year - Bolton

 He said Secretary of State Mike Pompeo will likely discuss that proposal with the North Koreans soon.
 The Financial Times reported that Pompeo was due to visit North Korea this week but the State Department has not confirmed any travel plans.

+“It would be physically possible to dismantle the bulk of North Korea’s programs within a year,” said Thomas Countryman, the State Department’s top arms control officer under President Barack Obama.

+“I do not believe it would be possible to verify full dismantlement within a year, nor have I yet seen evidence of a firm DPRK decision to undertake full dismantlement.”

-Siegfried Hecker, a nuclear scientist and Stanford University professor, visited the heart of North Korea’s nuclear program in Yongbyon in 2010.
-He predicted it would take around 10 years to dismantle and clean up a substantial part of that site.
+Siegfried Hecker, a nuclear scientist and Stanford University professor, has predicted it would take around 10 years to dismantle and clean up a substantial part of North Korea’s Yongbyon nuclear site.

 South Korea media reported on Sunday that U.S. envoy Sung Kim, the American ambassador to the Philippines, met with North Korean officials at the border on Sunday to coordinate an agenda for Pompeo’s next visit to North Korea.